dialecticch/sibyl/README.md

 A more embedded version of [fxfactorial/run-evm-code](https://github.com/fxfactorial/run-evm-code/).
 This tool makes it easy to apply transactions to the current EVM state.
 Call it a transaction simulator or what not.

+sibyl should be safe to run against your node as it does not actually commit state to disk.

 ## Usage

 ```go